MaraAlexeev/MaraAlexeev_public_presentations/README.md

 ## Invitations

 If you would like to invite me to give a talk, please open an issue on github and label it as an invitation.
-I require a minimal show of effort to respond, thus the labeling.
+I require a minimal show of effort to respond, thus the labeling. :sunglasses:

 I am happy to talk in the following languages: